 Brenda J. Elliott, an author and historian, is the co-author with Aaron Klein of two New York Times best-selling books, Fool Me Twice: Obama’s Shocking Plans for the Next Four Years Exposed, released in late July 2012, and The Manchurian President: Barack Obama’s Ties to Communists, Socialists and Other Anti-American Extremists, which came out in May 2010.

-Elliott and Klein’s most recent book, Impeachable Offenses: The Case for Removing Barack Obama from Office, is due for release on August 27, 2013.
+Elliott and Klein’s most recent book, Impeachable Offenses: The Case for Removing Barack Obama from Office, was released in August 2013.

 Elliott is also the creator of the former RezkoWatch (RW), TheRealBarackObama (RBO), and rbo2 blogs.
 While all three have been retired, they contain more than 4,000 articles — some of which could make encore performances or play a bit part at any time.